w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

 {{ polkadot: <RPC network="polkadot" path="consts.multisig.depositFactor" defaultValue={320000000} filter="humanReadable"/>. :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.multisig.depositFactor" defaultValue={1066665600} filter="humanReadable"/>. :kusama }}

-The other signatory accounts should have enough funds to pay for the transaction fees to sign and submit the multi-sig transaction.
-No deposit is held from the signatory accounts.
-Once the multi-sig transaction is executed or rejected, the deposit is released on the account that created the multi-sig transaction.
+The other signatory accounts should have enough funds to pay for the transaction fees associated with approving the multisig call.
+The deposit is for the call; that is, other signatories will not need to place additional deposits.
+Once the multisig call is executed or rejected, the deposit is released on the account that initiated the call.

 ### Example using Multisig Accounts